nginxinc/nginx-amplify-doc/amplify-guide.md

 Most metrics will be collected by the Amplify Agent without requiring the user to perform any additional setup.
 For troubleshooting, see [**What to Check if Amplify Agent Isn't Reporting Metrics**](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#what-to-check-if-amplify-agent-isnt-reporting-metrics).

 Some additional metrics for NGINX monitoring will only be reported if the NGINX configuration file is adjusted accordingly.
-See [**Additional NGINX Metrics**](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#additional-nginx-metrics) below, and pay attention to the <pre>Source</pre> and <pre>Variable</pre> fields in the metric descriptions that follow.
+See [**Additional NGINX Metrics**](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#additional-nginx-metrics) below, and pay attention to the Source and Variable fields in the metric descriptions that follow.

 ### OS Metrics